Evacuation for persons with reduced mobility

 In most cases, there is no immediate danger during a fire alarm and evacuation.
 To avoid unnecessary risk and possible injury, it is safer for a mobility impaired person to remain near an emergency exit instead of attempting to descend several flights of stairs.

-Our emergency responders and security personnel are trained to stay with mobility impaired persons, on the floor on which they are found, near an emergency stairwell.
-Only if necessary will emergency responders and/or security proceed to evacuate a mobility impaired person via the stairwell or, when possible, the elevators.
+Concordia's emergency responders and security agents are trained to stay with mobility impaired persons, on the floor on which they are found, near an emergency stairwell.
+Only if necessary will emergency responders and/or security agents proceed to evacuate a mobility impaired person via the stairwell or, when possible, the elevators.

 During a fire alarm: